 Our dynamic evaluation framework assumes the timing of participation to have an impact not only on the outcome of interest (absence from the registry of unemployed) but also on the composition of the participants.
 The presented ATETs quantify the average net effects on the population of participants.
 In our case, the interprogramme differences in the composition of participants exceed the composition change observable for different periods of participation.
-Table 3 reveals the characteristics that are strongly differentiated among participants in the three ALMP programmes of interest through the considered periods of participation.
-We have selected a few of them to inspect the heterogeneity of our ATETs.
-Specifically, we report the ATETs estimated for participation in the third and fifth quarters of the unemployment period for the following subgroups of participants:
+Table 3 reveals the characteristics that are strongly differentiated among the participants in the three ALMP programmes of interest through the considered periods of participation.
+We select a few of them to help us inspect the heterogeneity of our ATETs.
+Specifically, we report the ATETs estimated for participants:

-- by gender;
+- Gender;

-- aged older and younger than 20 years old;
+- Aged older and younger than 20 years old;

-- by level of education.
+- Level of education.

-- living in a village or town; and
+- Living in a village or town; and

-- living in a municipality with the share of Roma population less than and greater than 5 percent.
+- Living in a municipality with the share of Roma population less than or greater than 5 percent.

-The ATETs estimated for absence from the unemployment registry can be explored in Table A3 in the online empirical appendix 15.
+The ATETs estimated for absence from the unemployment registry can be explored in Table A3 in the online empirical appendix16.

 In Table 3, we observe that female participants dominate GP and VAW.
 Based on the existing evidence, ALMPs tend to have a higher impact in the case of female participants (Card et al. 2018).
-However, in the case of GP and VAW, their average positive impact is not higher for female participants.
-While in the case of VAW, both genders yield an impact of a comparable magnitude, in the case of GP, female gains from participation are even smaller than male.
+However, in the case of GP and VAW, the average impact is not higher for female participants than for male participants.
+While in the case of VAW, both genders yield an impact of a comparable magnitude, in the case of GP, female gains from participation are even smaller than male gains.
 Moreover, the gains from early participation in VAW are driven by the impact on female participants.
 In contrast, male participants tend to yield a higher impact for participation in the fifth quarter of the unemployment.
+Please note that our outcome of interest is absence from registered employment, with differing gender-specific patterns of existing registered unemployment.

 Programme participants also differ substantially in their educational level.
 We observe that the positive ATETs of GP and VAW are driven by individuals with higher secondary and tertiary educations.
 In the case of individuals with no or only primary education, the estimated ATETs are greater in magnitude but also linked to a larger heterogeneity, which results in positive but statistically nonsignificant coefficients during most of the observation period.
-Nevertheless, in the long run, participation in GP also appears to have a positive impact on less-educated individuals.
-This finding is in line with evidence on the impact of comparable programmes in neighbouring countries, the Czech Republic (Hora and Sirovátka 2020) and Hungary (Krekó et al. 2023).
+Nevertheless, in the long run, participation in GP also appears to have an impact on less-educated individuals.
+This finding is in line with evidence on the impact of comparable programmes in neighbouring countries, such as the Czech Republic (Hora and Sirovátka 2020) and Hungary (Krekó et al. 2023).